Rough-In Plumbing Diagram

 Be sure you call out the size of each pipe shown on your rough-in plumbing diagram.
 Show all changes of direction correctly.
 If you intend to use a fitting that turns a hard 90-degree angle, show that on your drawing.
 If you intend to use fittings that turn just 45 degrees, draw that acute angle on the paper.
-It is not that hard to make a plumbing diagram so long as you can visualize the pipes in your head before you install them.
+It's not that hard to make a plumbing diagram so long as you can visualize the pipes in your head before you install them.

 If you struggle to make your rough-in plumbing diagram, the first thing to do is ask your local plumbing inspector or the plumbing department if they have any sample plumbing diagrams you can study.
 Once you see how they're drawn, it will make complete sense to you.
 If they don't offer a free sample, consider purchasing a copy of your local plumbing code.
 Often the code books have great examples of the isometric rough-in plumbing diagrams.

-When you see a sample rough-in diagram, you will notice that certain simple symbols are used to indicate the fixtures you will eventually connect to the pipes.
+When you see a sample rough-in diagram, you'll notice that certain simple symbols are used to indicate the fixtures you will eventually connect to the pipes.
 Be sure to use these symbols properly so the inspector reviewing your drawing doesn't think you will be connecting your toilet to your bathroom vanity pipe!

 To make the drawing, you'll discover that a drafting 30-60-90 plastic triangle will be invaluable.
 The 30-degree angle side of the triangle is perfect to illustrate pipes that run horizontally with the code-required slope.
 CLICK HERE NOW to buy one of these dandy plastic triangles.
 Some computer software also allows you to draw lines at specific angles.